 Arkansas metro area house prices are forecasted to underperform the national market over the next twelve months.
 Currently, the market is underperforming the overall U.S. market.
 Compared to 12-months ago, Arkansas’ housing market has strengthened.
-Current local economic conditions support an estimated 3.7% increase in house prices over the next twelve months.
-Based on the housing market vitality of the eight metro housing markets which comprise it, Arkansas’ housing market ranks forty first amongst all states and D.C.
+Current local economic conditions support an estimated 5.1% increase in house prices over the next twelve months.
+Based on the housing market vitality of the eight metro housing markets which comprise it, Arkansas’ housing market ranks forty third amongst all states and D.C.
 The three-month outlook is negative.

 Housing Market Vitality

 Housing Market Vitality summarizes the impact of economic conditions on house prices.
 A value of 100 corresponds to conditions supporting current price appreciation; values less than 100 correspond to a dampening effect and values greater than 100 indicate a positive impact on house prices.
 A housing market vitality value can be interpreted as a growth rate.
 Hence, a reading of 105.8 can be interpreted as a 5.8% annualized increase in house prices.

 Arkansas is comprised of eight metro housing markets that account for nearly 61% of the state’s population.
 The Natural State metro housing markets are unique in their demographics and local economies and exhibit trends that are distinct from the national and state narrative.
 Each metro market presents its own unique opportunity.